Brad-1999/Used-phone-group-project/README.md

 ## Data Preprocessing

-The data preprocessing steps included:
+The data preprocessing steps, implemented in the `src/preprocessing.py` module, were crucial for cleaning and preparing the scraped data for analysis and modeling.
+These steps included:

 *   **Conversion to CSV:** The JSONL data was converted to a pandas DataFrame using `src/csv_extraction.py`.
-*   **Cleaning and Standardization:**
+*   **Cleaning and Standardization:** using `src/preprocessing.py` and `src/utils.py`.
-    -   Data cleaning and transformation using `src/preprocessing.py`.
+    -   **Data Cleaning and Transformation:** This involved various operations to handle inconsistencies and errors in the raw data.
     -   Conversion of prices from VND to USD.
     -   Standardization of categorical features (e.g., condition, origin, warranty, brand, color) using mappings.
-    -   Location names and removal of extra characters.
+    -   Cleaning of location names and removal of extra characters to ensure uniformity.
     -   Log transformation of prices to reduce the impact of extreme values.
-     * Missing values in `color` are handled by filling with the `unknown` value.
+    -   **Missing Value Handling:** Missing values in the `color` column were handled by filling with the `unknown` value.
+Other missing values were addressed as detailed in the `data_cleaning_and_eda.ipynb` notebook.

-*   **Feature Engineering:**
+*   **Feature Engineering:** using `src/utils.py`.
     <!-- -   Added `color_popularity_score` (numerical score of each color based on frequency). -->

-    -   Added `dominant_colors_by_brand` (multi-label categorical variable for the most frequent colors for each brand).
+    -   **Dominant Colors by Brand:**  A new feature, `dominant_colors_by_brand`, was engineered to capture the most frequent colors associated with each phone brand.
+This could potentially influence price.
-* **Stratified Split**: Added a stratified split to ensure that the datasets have similar distributions (optional).
+*   **Stratified Data Splitting (Optional):**  For model training, a stratified split was implemented to ensure that the training and testing datasets have similar distributions of key features, such as phone brand.
+This is handled in the `src/trainer.py` module.

 ## Exploratory Data Analysis (EDA)

-The data analysis included:
+The Exploratory Data Analysis (EDA) was performed in the `notebooks/data_cleaning_and_eda.ipynb` notebook to understand the data's characteristics, identify patterns, and formulate initial hypotheses.
+The EDA included:
 *  **Data type verification**: Checked the data types of the columns using `polars` and `pandas`.
 *  **Data distribution**: Verified the distributions of the numerical and categorical variables.
 *  **Missing values**: Verified the number of missing values for all columns.